BrettSilv12/Quant/README.md

 <h1>portfolioReturns.py</h1>
 This file takes in a date and a map of stock tickers to ratios, then returns the market return for the given portfolio starting at the given date. </br>

+<h1>sectorInfo.py</h1>
+This file is a module that can be used to return sector data for a given stock. </br>

 <h1>TotalAnalysis.py</h1>
 This file is a class definition that will automatically turn a given ticker into a full FF analysis. </br>